 2.3.
 Services outside the scope of the Agreement and provided at the customer’s request shall be charged separately in accordance with the Service Provider’s rates applicable at that time.

 3.1.
 The provision of services outside the Service Provider’s normal working days and hours will give rise to a 50% price increase for services outside normal working hours and 100% for services on Sundays and public and collective holidays.

 3.2.
 Travel to and from the site where the service is provided is not included in the price.
 The relevant price is determined by means of the Service Provider’s rates applicable at that time.

 3.3.
 VAT and all current and future taxes, duties, charges, costs and expenses of any kind (e.g., statutory recycling contribution) shall always be borne by the customer.

 3.4.
-The price as determined in the Agreement shall be adjusted annually on the anniversary of the entry into force of the Agreement in accordance with the following formula: P = P0(a+b(S/S0)) where the factors are determined as follows:
+The price as determined in the Agreement shall be adjusted once a year, each time in January in accordance with the following formula: P = P0(a+b(S/S0)) where the factors are determined as follows:

 - P = fee to be paid.

 - P0 = basic fee as determined in the agreement.

 - S = reference hourly wage plus social security charges in the metalworking industry for the Province of Antwerp, recognised by the Federal Public Service Economy, SMEs, the Self-employed and Energy and published by Agoria for the month preceding the invoice date.

 - S0 = see S, but for the month preceding the start date of the agreement.